mirego/accent/README.md

 | `RESTRICTED_DOMAIN`    | _none_  | If specified, only authenticated users from this domain name will be able to create new projects. |

 ### Email setup
-If you want to send emails, you'll have to configure the following environment variables:
+If you want to send emails, you’ll have to configure the following environment variables:

 | Variable | Default | Description |
 | --- | --- | --- |